-o ?Account or device in use (ERR=3).
+Account or device in use (ERR=3).
 This error occurs if the controlled job is busy (that is, not waiting for keyboard input) when the program checks to see if it is ready for another command.
 The error handling routine transfers control to the SLEEP statement at line 210, which suspends program execution for one second before starting to execute the first loop again.
 The program works without the SLEEP statement but makes less efficient use of system resources.

-Pseudo Keyboard Special Function: SPEC%
+4.11.6 Pseudo Keyboard Special Function: SPEC%

-The SPEC% function performs special operations on pseudo keyboards, terminals (see Chapter 4), disks (see Chapter 1), flexible diskettes (see Chapter 1), magnetic tapes (see Chapter 2), and line printers (see Chapter 3).
+The SPEC% function performs special operations on disks (see Chapter 1), flexible diskettes (see Chapter 1), magnetic tapes (see Chapter 2), line printers (see Chapter 3), and pseudo keyboards and terminals (see Chapter 4).